duncombe/wikis/Final Report Draft.md

 * Convert to Shapely geometry objects
 * Map the geometry objects
 * Setup BCSW Filters to find models in the area of the Important Bird Polygon
-* Find all models contain in all CSW endpoints
+* Find all models contained in all CSW endpoints
 * Filter out CSW servers that do not support a BBOX query
 * Get bounding polygons from each dataset
 * Filter out DAP servers that are taking FOREVER
 * Overlay dataset polygons on top of Important Bird Area polygons